 IPAN coordinates a physical activity access project that focuses on land use and transportation as it relates to health in Idaho communities.
 Working with a planning expert, selected communities are being assessed to find opportunities for improvement in their built environments, such as sidewalks, bike lanes, paths, trails, and enhancing access to open space and parks.
 The results of this work will ensure that community members have safe, accessible, and healthy options to be active every day.

-IPAN and partners are working with child care providers on incorporating ways to keep kids moving and eating healthy in child care facilities.
+IPAN and partners are working with child care providers to incorporate strategies that keep kids moving and eating healthy in child care facilities.
 IPAN recommendations follow national best-practices for nutrition, activity, and screen time for infants, toddlers, and young children as outlined by the Let's Move!
 Child Care program.

 IPAN advises workplaces on physical activity and nutrition policies and practices that boost employee health and morale and advise workplaces on lactation support for breastfeeding mothers.